 Solo Travel in Costa Rica

 Beware of travel scams in Costa Rica too.
 At San Jose bus station be wary of anyone who tells you that the bus has just left and that you need to hurry and get into a car which is waiting with a driver to take you to the bus.
 Don’t get into any cars.

 There are Spanish schools in Costa Rica where you can take an immersion course and learn about the culture as you improve your Spanish.
 Schools can be found in Manuel Antonio, Jaco Beach, San Jose and all around the country.
 Costa Rica is a wonderful country to explore but you may feel more comfortable in a group tour.

 Things To Do in Costa Rica

 Costa Rica has the ‘happiest planet index’ and is the greenest country in the world.
 Costa Rica is a year-round destination.
 It’s tropical climate, rainforests, mountains and palm-fringed beaches attract expats who relocate here both before and after retiring.
-Whether you prefer volcanos, surfing, beaches or lush coffee plantations, Costa Rica has something for every kind of solo.
+Whether you prefer volcanos, surfing, beaches or lush coffee plantations, there is a must see in Costa Rica for every kind of solo.